 Once you've signed up for a Data Fetcher account, you will land on the home screen.
 Click 'Create your first request' to go to the create request screen, where you will enter the details of our remote XML file.

-On the create request screen in Data Fetcher, for Application, select 'Custom'.
+On the create request screen in Data Fetcher, select 'Custom' for the Application.

-Enter the URL for your remote XML file.
-For the purpose of this demo, we will use an open data XML file for food ratings from the UK government.
-The URL is
+http://ratings.food.gov.uk/OpenDataFiles/FHRS111en-GB.xml.
+This is an open data XML file for food ratings from the UK government.

-Select the Output Table & View you want to import the remote XML file into.
+Select the Output Table & View to the table and view in your Airtable base that you want to import the remote XML file into.

 Click 'Save & Run'.

-A new tab will open where you can select a plan and enter your payment details to upgrade.
+A new tab will open where you can select a paid Data Fetcher plan and enter your payment details to upgrade.

-Select how often you want the request to run, e.g. 'Every 15 mins'.
-Click 'Save' The request will now run on the schedule and import the data from the remote XML file automatically.
+Select how often you want the request to run, e.g. 'Every hour'.
+Click 'Save'.
+The request will now run on the schedule and automatically import the data from the remote XML file to your Airtable base.